leomeyer/OpenHAT/src/openhatd/docs/index.md

  - Show current weather conditions
  - Control heating equipment

-OpenHAT is mostly licensed under the Mozilla Public License but may contain parts using other licenses.
+openhatd is a part of the OpenHAT project.
+It is mostly licensed under the Mozilla Public License but may contain parts using other licenses.

 ##Example Screenshots